openMF/ppi-vision/README.md

 ## Contributions :information_desk_person:

 We welcome contributions in form of issues, as well as pull requests.
 Please go though the contribution guidelines over [here](https://github.com/openMF/ppi-vision/blob/master/CONTRIBUTING.md) and also through our Code of Conduct [here](https://github.com/openMF/ppi-vision/blob/master/CODE_OF_CONDUCT.md).

+## Installation ⚙
+* The app can be installed by directly downloading the Android Application Package (APK) File located at : "give drive link here " into the Mobile phone device with Android OS.
+* For building the project from on your local machine, clone the repo and Open it with Android Studio and the follow the development setup guidlines given below.

 ## Development Setup :triangular_ruler: